-Ref Matter Delegated Delegated to Corporate / Non-Healthcare related Invoices Limits for invoice approvals, includes professional services e.g. legal advice, specialist advice, specific projects (all values are inclusive of VAT irrespective of whether this is reclaimable or not): To £10,000 Band 8c to £25,000 Associate and Deputy Directors (Band 8d and above) to £100,000 Executive Directors to £250,000 Chief Transformation Officer, Director of Contracting, Deputy CFO to £1,000,000 CFO Greater than £1,000,000 Chief Executive Commissioned Healthcare Invoices to £25,000 Contract Manager (Band 8a) to £50,000 Senior Manager (Band 8b and above) to £200,000 Senior Manager, Associate Director (Band 8c) to £5,000,000 Associate Director, Deputy Director (Band 8d and above) to £25,000,000 Executive Director, Director or Deputy CFO to £50,000,000 CFO or Chief Transformation Officer
+Ref Matter Delegated Delegated to In line with budget management responsibilities (i.e. delegated budgets) and subject to quoting and tendering requirements.
+Corporate / Non-Healthcare related Invoices Limits for invoice approvals, includes professional services e.g. legal advice, specialist advice, specific projects (all values are inclusive of VAT irrespective of whether this is reclaimable or not): To £10,000 Band 8c to £25,000 Associate and deputy directors (Band 8d and above) to £100,000 Executive directors to £250,000 Chief Operating Officer, Director of Contracting, Deputy CFO to £1,000,000 CFO Greater than £1,000,000 Chief Executive Commissioned Healthcare Invoices to £25,000 Contract Manager (Band 8a) to £50,000 Senior manager (Band 8b and above) to £200,000 Senior manager, associate director (Band 8c) to £5,000,000 Associate Director, deputy director (Band 8d and above) to £25,000,000 Executive director, director or deputy CFO